built1n/blog/posts/adieu-quake.md

 ~~~

 There's some hackery going on here that could use some explaining.
 I'm
-using the ARM `qadd` DSP instruction to get saturation addition for
+using the ARM `qadd` DSP instruction to get saturation addition [for
-cheap^[1](#asm-listing-25)^, but `qadd` only works with 32-bit words, and the sound samples
+cheap](#asm-listing-25), but `qadd` only works with 32-bit words, and
-are 16 bits.
-The hack, then, is to first shift the samples left by 16
+the sound samples are 16 bits.
+The hack, then, is to first shift the
-bits; `qadd` the samples together; and then shift them back.
-This
+samples left by 16 bits; `qadd` the samples together; and then shift
-accomplishes in one instruction what GCC took seven to do.
-(Sure, I
+them back.
+This accomplishes in one instruction what GCC took seven to
-could've avoided this hack altogether if I were working with ARMv6,
+do.
+(Sure, I could've avoided this hack altogether if I were working
-which has MMX-esque packed saturation arithmetic with `qadd16`, but
+with ARMv6, which has MMX-esque packed saturation arithmetic with
-alas -- life isn't so easy.
-And besides, it was a cool hack!)
+`qadd16`, but alas -- life isn't so easy.
+And besides, it was a cool
+hack!)

 Notice also that I'm reading and writing two stereo samples at a time
 (with a word-sized `ldr` and `str`) to save a couple more cycles.